 All new parents - moms and dads - are entitled to take time off work to care for a new baby.
 Two kinds of leave are available: maternity leave and parental leave.

 Under the B.C.
-Employment Standards Act, birth mothers who work outside the home are entitled to up to 17 consecutive weeks of unpaid maternity leave.
+Employment Standards Act, pregnant employees who work outside the home are entitled to up to 17 consecutive weeks of unpaid maternity leave.
+You may begin this leave up to 13 weeks before the expected birth date.
 This may be extended by up to six consecutive weeks if you’re unable to return to work for reasons related to the birth.
 Your employer may ask for a healthcare provider's certificate to support a request for leave or a leave extension.

-Employers are also required to provide an unpaid parental leave of 35 weeks for birth mothers and 37 weeks for fathers or adopting parents.
-The birth mother usually takes parental leave right after her maternity leave is over.
+Employers are also required to provide an unpaid parental leave.
+Parental leave is 61 weeks for parents who took maternity leave and 62 weeks for fathers or adopting parents.
+You must start your parental leave within 78 weeks after your child’s birth or placement.
+If you are the birth mother, you must take parental leave right after your maternity leave is over unless your employer agrees otherwise.

 You may also qualify for Employment Insurance benefits during this time.
 For more information visit the Service Canada website.